Dionisioneto/regression_defective_MO/README.md

 source_reg_classical_defective.R contains the source functions for estimation of Gompertz and inverse Gaussian regression models.

-Note: The dataset considered for this study is fully available in survival package.
+Note: The dataset considered for this study is fully available in the survival package.